-If you say the sentence in your head or out loud emphasizing just the first word: "I didn't say he stole the money."
+If you say the sentence in your head or out loud emphasising just the first word, "I didn't say he stole the money."
 What does that mean?
 It means that I didn't say it.
-I mean, it means he stole the money, but I just didn't say it.
+It means he may have stolen the money, but I just didn't say it.

-An effective public speaking technique is to emphasize the third word to see if it makes a difference.
+An effective speaking technique is to emphasise the third word to see if it makes a difference.
 "I didn't say he stole the money."
-Well what does that mean?
-It means that he still stole the money, but I didn't say it.
+Well, what does that mean?
+It means that he may have stolen the money, but I didn't say it.
 Maybe I wrote it, maybe I emailed it, or maybe I mimed it, etc.